junxit/us-congress-bills-112/metadata.md

 - 2011-01-25 — Introduced in Senate
 - 2011-01-25 — Read twice and referred to the Committee on Energy and Natural Resources. (text of measure as introduced: CR S188-189)
 - 2011-01-25 — Sponsor introductory remarks on measure.
 (CR S188, S189-191)
+- 2011-02-01 — Committee on Energy and Natural Resources.
+Hearings held.
+Hearings printed: S.Hrg.
+112-4.
+- 2011-04-12 — Committee on Energy and Natural Resources.
+Ordered to be reported with an amendment in the nature of a substitute favorably.
+- 2011-05-18 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 112-17.
+- 2011-05-18 — Committee on Energy and Natural Resources.
+Reported by Senator Bingaman with an amendment in the nature of a substitute.
+With written report No. 112-17.
+- 2011-05-18 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 53.